By Dan Holmes March 31, 2011

 It was that critical season of 1994, when he played his way up three levels of Yankee minor league stops, when Derek Jeter became Derek Jeter.

-Tagged with: Derek Jeter, New York Yankees
+Tags: Derek Jeter, New York Yankees